Data source:

 The value is calculated per annual work unit (AWU) to take into account the differences in the scale of farms and to obtain a better measure of the productivity of the agricultural workforce.

-For more information on FADN, please refer to the website:
+For more information on FSDN, please refer to the website:

-For the full Farm Economics Overview and other FADN reports, please refer to the website:
+For the full Farm Economics Overview and other FSDN reports, please refer to the website: